-4370:13 Definition of Termination
+4370:23 Definition of Termination

-Termination of an employee on Level I, Level II, or Level III is the discontinuance of employment, remuneration, and benefits during or at the end of the academic year.
+Termination of an employee on Provisional, Transfer, or Regular employment status is the discontinuance of employment, remuneration, and benefits during or at the end of the academic year.
 An eligible employee who is terminated may be eligible for a termination settlement in accordance with the provisions of North American Division Policy Y36.